Hamo Thornycroft: Early career

 Thornycroft created a series of statues in the ideal genre in the late 1870s and early 1880s that sought to reanimate the format of the classical statue.
 These included Lot's Wife (1878) and Artemis and her Hound (1880 plaster, 1882 marble).
 In 1880 he was elected an Associate of the Royal Academy, and produced the Homeric bowman Teucer (1881 plaster, 1882 bronze), and the Mower (1884 plaster, 1894 bronze), arguably the first life-size freestanding statue of a contemporary labourer in 19th-century sculpture.
-Both Artemis and her Hound and Teucer combined classical compositions with a increased sense of naturalism to imply movement and energy.
+Both Artemis and her Hound and Teucer combined classical compositions with an increased sense of naturalism to imply movement and energy.
 A companion piece to the Mower, the Sower, was exhibited in 1886 at the Royal Academy.
 When, in 1894, the critic Edmund Gosse coined the term "The New Sculpture", he formulated its early principles from Thornycroft's work.

 After 1884, Thornycroft's reputation was secure and he won commissions for a number of major monuments, most notably the innovative General Gordon in Trafalgar Square and since moved to Victoria Embankment Gardens.
 Other significant works he created included an effigy of Harvey Goodwin, Bishop of Carlisle (1895; Carlisle Cathedral), and the statues of Oliver Cromwell (Westminster), Dean Colet (a bronze group, early Italianate in feeling, outside St Paul's School, formerly in Hammersmith and now in Barnes, London), Alfred the Great (Winchester), the Gladstone Memorial (in the Strand, London) and Mandell Creighton, Bishop of London (bronze, erected in St Paul's Cathedral).
 Other significant memorials were built in several cities then in the British Empire.